Note: This page is best viewed on a desktop browser.

 Note that if you provide functionality in your service that uses your API license to search the archive, your customers will be jointly limited to the ceiling of daily query allowances.
 This can be annoying for them.
 A better idea is to make it easy for a client to onboard a license key from Packet Storm inside of your product or service and have functionality built in to use the access.

 Available API requests include telemetry data-retrieval for smarter requests, normal news and file feeds, and searchable news and file feeds (with output available in both the newest and most relevant listings).
 You can also search via CVE number.
-Packet Storm is a regularly referenced datapoint in Mitre's CVE database, and we regularly sync our datasets to ensure consistency between the systems.
+Packet Storm is a regularly referenced datapoint in MITRE's CVE database, and we regularly sync our datasets to ensure consistency between the systems.

 Available API requests do not include access to user data such as profiles, collections, favorites, etc. The only relevant data related to humans comes from the file requests when referencing a public source and links are provided back to the site for further information.